JPC SYSTEMIC PATHOLOGY

 Signalment (JPC #2681629): Adult boa constrictor (Boa constrictor constrictor)

-HISTOPATHOLOGIC DESCRIPTION: Skin: Expanding the dermis and elevating the multifocally ulcerated epidermis is a 2 x 1.5 cm unencapsulated, multilobulated, infiltrative, pigmented neoplasm.
-Neoplastic cells are polygonal to spindle and arranged in nests and packets on a fine fibrovascular stroma; neoplastic cells frequently spindle forming interlacing bundles, short streams and whorls.
-Cells have indistinct borders, a moderate amount of eosinophilic granular cytoplasm with variable amounts of gold-brown to green granular, birefringent pigment, an oval to elongate nucleus with coarsely clumped chromatin and variably distinct nucleoli.
-Mitoses average 3 per HPF.
+HISTOPATHOLOGIC DESCRIPTION: Scaled skin: Expanding the dermis and elevating the multifocally ulcerated epidermis is a 2 x 1.5 cm, unencapsulated, infiltrative, moderately cellular, indistinctly lobulated, pigmented neoplasm composed of round to spindle cells arranged in and packets as well as short streams and whorls on a scant to moderate fibrovascular stroma.
+Neoplastic cells have indistinct cell borders; a moderate amount of eosinophilic granular cytoplasm that contains variable amounts of gold-brown to green, granular, highly birefringent pigment; and an oval to elongate nucleus with finely stippled chromatin and one variably prominent nucleolus.
+Anisocytosis and anisokaryosis are marked.
+Mitoses average 10 per 2.37mm2 (10 400x HPF).
 Rarely, small nests of neoplastic cells extend into the epidermis (junctional activity).
-Vessels within the neoplasm are surrounded by variable numbers of lymphocytes, plasma cells, histiocytes and granulocytes.
-There is a focally extensive area of ulceration with granulation tissue in the underlying dermis and epidermal hyperplasia with hyperkeratosis in the adjacent epidermis.
+Vessels within the neoplasm are surrounded by variable numbers of lymphocytes, plasma cells, histiocytes, and granulocytes.
+There is a focally extensive area of ulceration with subjacent granulation tissue formation and adjacent epidermal hyperplasia with hyperkeratosis.

-MORPHOLOGIC DIAGNOSIS: Skin: Iridophoroma, malignant, Boa constrictor (Boa constrictor constrictor), reptile.
+MORPHOLOGIC DIAGNOSIS: Skin: Iridophoroma, Boa constrictor (Boa constrictor constrictor), reptile.

-· Neoplasms from all four classes have been reported in snakes
+· Neoplasms from all three classes have been reported in snakes, including mixed chromatophoromas

 TYPICAL CLINICAL FINDINGS: